Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Send service signing transaction

 - **parameters**
-  -Transaction: Transaction: transaction structure
+  - Transaction: Transaction: transaction structure
-    -String: from: transaction sending address
+    - String: from: transaction sending address
-    -String: to: address of transaction receiver
+    - String: to: address of transaction receiver
-    -BigInteger: gas: maximum gas usage for this transaction
+    - BigInteger: gas: maximum gas usage for this transaction
-    -BigInteger: gasPrice: gas price
+    - BigInteger: gasPrice: gas price
-    -BigInteger: value: transfer amount
+    - BigInteger: value: transfer amount
-    -String: data: data on the chain
+    - String: data: data on the chain
-    -BigInteger: nonce: transaction unique identifier
+    - BigInteger: nonce: transaction unique identifier
-      -Call platonGetTransactionCount, get the from address as a parameter, and get the total number of sent transactions to that address
+      - Call platonGetTransactionCount, get the from address as a parameter, and get the total number of sent transactions to that address
-      -Each use of the address nonce +1
+      - Each use of the address nonce +1
 - **return value**

 ```java